Top Tips For A Debt-Free Christmas This Year

-Commercialisation has played a huge part in the mass cultural pressure of what is perceived as the perfect Christmas.
-Coca-Cola’s reinvention of a more jolly Santa in 1931 began to open the floodgates for commercial businesses to manipulate consumers into emotional buying.
 And sadly today that has evolved into massive debt in 9 out of 10 people.
-In-fact that consumers in the UK were said to have spent £11 billion in deb to fund Christmas in 2016.
-And as we all know debt not only can affect your security, but your day to day life, home and relationships.
-Debt is one of the biggest reasons for a great deal of anxiety and stress and the reason why so many people play the lottery at this time of year, hoping and praying for a debt free Christmas or New Year.
+In fact that consumers in the UK were said to have spent £11 billion in debt to fund Christmas in 2016.
+And as we all know debt not only can affect your security but your day-to-day life, home, and relationships.
+Debt is one of the biggest reasons for a great deal of anxiety and stress and the reason why so many people play the lottery at this time of year, hoping and praying for a debt-free Christmas or New Year.

 Especially when you haven’t saved or simply don’t have the income to stretch past the bills.

-- Prioritise – Remind yourself what Christmas is really about, it is about generosity of heart.
-And the most important thing you can give everyone is a generosity of heart.
-Being there and spending time with the people is far more important.
+Prioritize – Remind yourself what Christmas is really about, it is about the generosity of heart.
+The most important thing you can give anyone is generosity of heart and time.
+Being there and spending time with your family and friends is far more important.
 Focus on who and what is important like the kids first.
-If you have kids and have a very limited budget shop around, check out second hand shops, online facebook groups- you would be shocked what people give away or sell that has been rarely used or never opened.
-My sisters have kids at all different ages, and so many of them who had really young kids, would put away Christmas gifts that were never opened and forgot about.
-It is worth remembering that really young children don’t need a lot and have no perceived conception around what they should or shouldn’t get.
-One of my sisters actively buy’s recycled goods like bicycles both her and her husband have good jobs but they choose to support a more healthier environmental way to shop.
+If you have kids and have a very limited budget shop around, and check out second-hand shops, and online Facebook groups- you would be shocked what people give away or sell that has been rarely used or never opened.
+My sisters have kids of all different ages, and so many of them who had really young kids would put away Christmas gifts that were never opened and forgotten about.
+It is worth remembering that really young children don’t need a lot and have no perceived conception of what they should or shouldn’t get.
+One of my sisters actively buys recycled goods like bicycles both her and her husband have good jobs but they choose to support a healthier environmental way to shop.
 And their kids love it, especially when they highlight how much buying a specific item has helped reduce carbon footprints etc

-- Set A Budget– always have a budget for gifts, shopping and things like taxis, night’s out.
-Christmas can be a tempting time just to join in in every party, night-out or to get carried away but have a budget and stick to it.
-If you are tempted to spend more than you have but can access the money as cash without any interest.
-It can be worth making a deal you only spend what you have in cash but I would suggest for bigger gifts that you want to buy that you want some extra insurance on use your credit card.
+Set A Budget– always have a budget for gifts, shopping, and things like taxis, and night’s out.
+Christmas can be a tempting time just to join in in every party, or night out, or to get carried away but have a budget and don’t feel pressurised to go beyond it.
+If you are someone who tends to spend more than you have.
+It can be worth making a deal with yourself that you only spend what you have in cash.
+Saying that I would suggest you use your credit card so you have some sort of insurance on your purchase.

-- Focus On Fun-Focus on gifts that will bring the greatest long-term fun, not something they will get bored with after a few days.
+Focus On Fun-Focus on gifts that will bring the greatest long-term fun, not something they will get bored with after a few days.
 Belonging to a huge family, a lot of us when strapped for cash, would choose gifts that are in-expensive but so much fun.
-This is a great ideal if you have been asked to someone’s for dinner or Christmas.
-It is amazing what you can pick up in shops like B&M, Poundland or hardware shops, the fun these gifts bring seriously take the heat off any perceived un-comfortableness with gift sharing.
+This is a great idea if you have been invited to Christmas dinner.
+It is amazing what you can pick up in shops like B&M, Poundland, or hardware shops.
+The fun these gifts bring can seriously take the heat off any perceived un-comfortableness with gift sharing.
 But always remember Christmas is never about how much you spend and just because someone spends a certain amount certainly doesn’t mean you have to do the same.

-Finance– if you feel or believe you have no choice to get a loan or credit card, choose an interest free card when you can, there are so many options.
+Finance– if you feel or believe you have no choice but to get a loan or credit card, choose an interest-free card when you can, there are so many options.
 Check out the Money Saving Expert for this and other ideas to save money.
-Please be very very careful whom and where you borrow money and always check out the APR if your not great with numbers or money, get a friend to check the fine print out for you or hel work out repayments.
+Please be very very careful about whom and where you borrow money from.
+Always check out the APR.
+If you are not great with numbers or money, get a friend to check the fine printout for you or help work out repayments.
 But remember your well-being is far more important than any Christmas gift.